apache/echarts-doc/en/option/series/heatmap.md

 It could be applied in both [rectangular coordinate system](~grid) and [geographic coordinate system](~geo).
 The patterns of manifestation in these 2 coordinat system are totally different.
 There must be 2 category axes used in rectangular coordinate system.

-Here are the examples applied respectively in rectangular coordinate system and geographic coordinate system：
+Here are the examples applied respectively in rectangular coordinate system and geographic coordinate system:

-**rectangular coordinate system：**
+**rectangular coordinate system: ** ~[600x400](${galleryViewPath}heatmap-cartesian&edit=1&reset=1)
-~[600x400](${galleryViewPath}heatmap-cartesian&edit=1&reset=1)
-**geographic coordinate system：**
+**geographic coordinate system: ** ~[600x400](${galleryViewPath}heatmap-map&edit=1&reset=1)
-~[600x400](${galleryViewPath}heatmap-map&edit=1&reset=1)

 ## type(string) = 'heatmap'